Moore Theological College: History

 The site on which the college reopened in 1891 has expanded considerably since then.
 Numerous adjacent buildings have been acquired or built.
 The Broughton Knox Teaching Centre was opened in 1994.
 In 2017, a major new building was opened that houses, amongst other things, the Donald Robinson Library and Marcus Loane Hall.

 By 1985, the Donald Robinson Library held 90,000 books, and it has since grown to contain close to 300,000 works, including numerous manuscripts and other items of significance to Anglican, Australian and Evangelical history.
 In recent years, it has developed a significant body of electronic resources and a growing collection of rare books, including the Latimer Library, which was once housed in Latimer House Oxford and was acquired by the library in 2020.
 In the 1970s, the college established its own theological bookstore, I.M.P.A.C.T.
 Books, which was later renamed MooreBooks.
-With the advent of internet books sales, Moore Books became financial unsustainable and was closed in 2012.
+With the advent of internet books sales, Moore Books became financially unsustainable and was closed in 2012.

 Well-known Moore College theologians and writers have included Broughton Knox, Donald Robinson, Paul Barnett, Peter Jensen, Graeme Goldsworthy, Peter O'Brien, David Peterson, Barry Webb, John Woodhouse, Peter Bolt, Mark D. Thompson, Andrew G. Shead, Paul R. Williamson, Edward Loane and Tony Payne.
 Through the influence of Moore College, Sydney Anglicanism has maintained its distinctive Evangelical perspective within worldwide Anglicanism.

 In 2021, Moore College received approval to develop new student accommodation for 91 students to replace the existing John Chapman House on the corner of City Road and Carillon Avenue in Newtown, New South Wales.